AlanBinu007/BlockChain-Web-3.0-React-with-Solidity/README.md

 You need to install MetaMask in your browser  :  https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en  and creeate one account.

-Create on account in Alchemy (for virtualization purposses) : https://dashboard.alchemyapi.io/ and craete one app
+Create on account in Alchemy (for virtualization purposes) : https://dashboard.alchemyapi.io/ and create one app

 #### Run the following commands